 - Failure to pay: You’ll owe interest, plus a 0.5% monthly late fee.

 The IRS can submit a substitute return for you if you don't file a tax return, which might not include credits and deductions that could offset the taxes you owe.
 It will send you a bill demanding that you pay in full, and interest and late penalties will begin to accrue if you file a return but don’t pay the full amount you owe.

 Do I Have to Pay Back Taxes?

 Not everyone will owe back taxes if they’ve neglected to file a return.
 In fact, a lot of people will find the IRS owes them a refund when they file a tax return.
 You might receive a tax refund if you had more taxes withheld than you needed to, or if you qualify for certain tax credits, such as the Earned Income Tax Credit.

 You're required by law to pay them if you do owe back taxes.
 The IRS has 10 years from the time your taxes were due to collect them.

-Some companies claim they can settle your tax debts for you, but very few taxpayers will actually qualify for the programs these companies advertise.
+Some companies claim that they can settle your tax debts for you, but very few taxpayers will actually qualify for the programs these companies advertise.
 Working with the IRS when you can’t pay your taxes is typically a better option.
-In fact, the Federal Trade Commission warns that tax settlement companies often leave people with even more debt.
+In fact, the Federal Trade Commission (FTC) warns that settlement companies often leave people with even more debt.

 If you’re owed a tax refund or a tax credit, you must file a return within three years of the return due date to claim it.